FSlyne/gnote/readme.md

 Location Path: Details modal shows the full Drive path (Location) alongside type, size, and recent revisions.

+AI Actions: Right-click files/folders to "Summarize with AI" or "Ask AI About This"; uses document content for context and returns inline responses.

 Creation Modal: A unified interface to create new files, folders, or web links.

 4. Advanced "Pseudo-File" System